pegaltier/awesome-utils-dev/utils-coding/utils-rxjs.md

 #### MULTICASTING

-helpful to cache cold observables such as http requests.
+helpful to cache cold observables (transform to hot) such as http requests.

 - share: share source among multiple subscribers.
 - shareReplay: Share source and replay specified number of emissions on subscription.

+Both shareReplay and publishReplay (+ calling connect on it) will make the observable behind it hot.
+- shareReplay: won't stop emitting until it's completed, no matter if there are no subscriptions anymore or not.
+- publishReplay: will stop after the last subscriber unsubscribes if used together with refCount

 #### CREATION